whompus/notes/K8s/cka.md

 #### LoadBalancer

-Exposes the Service externally using a cloud provider's load balancer. `NodePort` and `ClusterIP` Services, to whic hte LB routes, are automatically created.
+Exposes the Service externally using a cloud provider's load balancer. `NodePort` and `ClusterIP` Services, to which the LB routes, are automatically created.

 ```yaml
 apiVersion: v1